 It is extremely important that parents supervise their children at all times during non-program hours — this includes all group evening activities.
 In the case of O.P.C’s (Other People’s Children), nobody likes to interfere, however, we are all a family for the week and safety of all must be a high priority.
 If you see a child who is not your own, behaving in an unsafe manner to self or others, please alert the child’s parents or the Camp Manager.
 Please see our Safety and Rules page for important information and expectations.

-After our Welcome Campfire on Saturday evening, come and enjoy some stimulating conversation between old friends, and meet new friends and the Moniteurs for this camp year.
+After our Welcome Meeting on Saturday evening, come and enjoy some stimulating conversation between old friends, and meet new friends and the Moniteurs for this camp year.
 Bring your favourite bottle of wine to share as well as a cheese and cracker tray.
 Sorry but children must remain at your campsite during this event so do consider trading off with your partner or connecting with your new neighbours.

 On Tuesday evening the Grassy Field is covered from end to end with tarps and children can experience the fun of sleeping out under the stars (weather permitting).
 Parents sign up as supervisors for shifts of a few hours throughout the night and will accompany your child safely back to your campsite if he/she decides not to stay till morning.
 It’s an exciting experience for them even if they only stay for a short time.